-However, as and when this is the case, Dalriada will confirm to members the amount of costs incurred and, if cost effective to do so, have a full set of Report and Accounts prepared and an independent auditor will be appointed who will carry out an audit of the Scheme which will include an audit of any core financial transactions that have taken place.
+Dalriada will continue to confirm to members the amount of costs incurred in subsequent Chair Statements.
+In addition, a full set of Report and Accounts has been prepared.
+These have been audited by an independent auditor and include an audit of any core financial transactions that have taken place.